OlivierLD/raspberry-coffee/Project.Trunk/System.Languages/LanguageComparison.md

  $ python system.py
 ```

-> Note: there is a popular numerical library called `numpy`.
+> Note: there is or Python a popular numerical library called `numpy`.
 We present here an
 > example using is, just run
 ```
  $ python system.np.py